What is GST? Goods and Services Tax Explained in Detail - LegalDocs

-IGST (Integrated Goods and Service Tax), one of the three categories under Goods and Service Tax (CGST, IGST, and SGST) with a concept of one tax one nation.
-IGST falls under Integrated Goods and Service Tax Act 2016.
+IGST (Integrated Goods and Services Tax), one of the three categories under Goods and Services Tax (CGST, IGST, and SGST) with a concept of one tax one nation.
+IGST falls under Integrated Goods and Services Tax Act 2016.

 IGST is charged when movement of goods and service is done with one state then onto the next.
 If goods are moved from Tamil Nadu to Kerala, IGST is collected on such products.
 The income out of IGST is shared by the state government and local government according to the rates settled by the specialists.